openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 members MUST be a URI.
 The discoverability of all additional members is specified in the Discovery {{discovery}} section.

-# Example SETs that conform to the SSE Framework {#events-examples}
+# Example SETs that conform to the Shared Signals Framework {#events-examples}

-The following are hypothetical examples of SETs that conform to the SSE Framework.
+The following are hypothetical examples of SETs that conform to the Shared Signals Framework.

 ~~~ json
 {